youngseok-joung/youngseok-joung.github.io/my_book/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Space Nomads

-This is a small sample book to give you a feel for how book content is structured.
+This is an academy for space engineering

 :::{note}
-Here is a note!
+Welcome to the New Space Journey
 :::

-And here is a code block:
+It has overall knowledge to conduct space engineering:

 ```
-e = mc^2
+Math
+Physics
+Electronics
+Robotics
+Computer Science
+Rocket Science
+Aviation
 ```

-Check out the content pages bundled with this sample book to see more.
+Not too hard, just enjoy step by step!